 Deborah Lee, “Decolonizing Research: Conversations with Indigenous Scholars about Improvements to Library Supports: Voices from Canada.”
 Paper presentation.
 International Indigenous Librarians Forum, Waipapa Marae, Auckland, New Zealand.
 Feb.
 7, 2019.

-Kawena Komeniji, Keahiahi Long, and Kapena Shim.
+Kawena Komeiji, Keahiahi Long, and Kapena Shim.
 “Navigating Our Way Through the Research Needs of Hawaiian Studies Scholars.”
 Paper presentation.
 International Indigenous Librarians Forum, Waipapa Marae, Auckland, New Zealand.
 Feb.
 7, 2019.

 Danielle Cooper.
 “Working Towards Right Relationships: Perspectives from the Indigenous Studies Project.”
 Paper presentation.
 ACRL-NY Symposium 2018, New York, NY.
 Dec.
 7, 2018.